narrowspark/framework/docs/en/01_Prologue/Contributions/06_Security_Issues.md

 * Will it affect some or all using a component?
 (1-2)
 * Is the usage of the component that would cause such a thing already considered bad practice?
 (0-1)
-* How common/popular is the component (e.g. Console vs HttpFoundation vs Cache)?
+* How common/popular is the component (e.g. Console versus.HttpFoundation vs
+  Cache)?
 (0-2)
 * Are a number of well-known open source projects using Narrowspark affected that requires coordinated releases?
 (0-1)